8 min

 Do you have a dream piece of streetwear that you would like to have at home?

-"I don't have a completely dream piece of streetwear, but I mostly collect sneakers, and I'm quite a fan of that, I even make videos about it, right?
-And I already have quite a decent collection for a few hundred thousand crowns hahah.
+"I don't have a complete dream piece of streetwear, but I mostly collect sneakers, and I'm quite a fan of that, I also make videos about it, right.
+And I already have a pretty decent collection for a few hundred thousand crowns hahah.
 So whenever I like a pair of sneakers, I just buy them.
-Of course, I also make videos about it, it's great that I have them and that I know something about it, but not that I would have a piece of my dream streetwear.
-I like some coats from Louis Vuitton now, but they are in the rocket range like 300,000-500,000 crowns for one, so they are already bombs.
-And as far as points are concerned, I miss Off-White from Virgil, number one Chicago or UNC, I would like no. I definitely plan to buy that in the future when I have more money haha."
+Of course, I also make videos about them, it's great that I have them and that I know something about it, but if I had a dream piece of streetwear, then that's it No. I like some coats from Louis Vuitton, but they are in the rocket range of 300,000-500,000 crowns, so I'm missing an Off-White from Virgil or UNC for sure buy when there is more money haha."

 Which fulfills you more, making videos or doing business in the fashion sphere?

-“For me it goes hand in hand.
-I enjoy fashion, I enjoy doing business in general, I enjoy creating something to the core and I enjoy thinking about how to sell it to the customer, how to simply finish the details, I am quite a perfectionist in various respects and I enjoy fighting with the competition.
-As for the videos, I enjoy being creative and I enjoy making people laugh, I just enjoy being seen, and overall, I can apply the numbers that I achieve through videos to my business, and for me, that goes hand in hand, and it's a great duo that is added.
-I just started shooting about rags and sneakers and I also filled a hole in the market, so it's great and I'm satisfied with both."
+"For me, it goes hand in hand.
+I enjoy fashion, I enjoy doing business in general, I enjoy creating something from the ground up and I enjoy thinking about how to sell it to the customer, how to simply finish the details, I'm quite a perfectionist in various ways and I enjoy fighting with the competition.
+As for videos, I enjoy being creative and I enjoy making people laugh, I just enjoy being seen, and overall I can apply the numbers that I achieve through videos for business and that goes hand in hand for me and it's a great duo that complement each other.
+I just started shooting about rags and about sneakers and I also filled a hole in the market, so it's great and fulfills me both."

 …